storageos/storageos.github.io/_docs/install/deployment.md

     | Disk Storage    |    50GB         |          100GB+ |
     | Virtual NIC     |               - |               - |

-Any reasonable baremetal system will exceed the VM requirements by a large margin.
-We have no specific requirements above the VM specification, but clearly faster hardware, particularly with fast disks (ideally SSDs) and fast NICs will give better performance.
+Most usable bare metal systems should comfortably meet the VM requirements.
+We have no specific requirements beyond what is tabled above, however, faster hardware, particularly fast disks (ideally SSDs) and fast NICs will provide improved performance.

 >**&#x270F; Note**: The disk storage is thinly provisioned, so volumes can be specified that exceed the amount of actual storage.
 However, if you plan to work with creating volumes and generating data we have recommended you have at least 50GB available for setting up your enviroment.